ArasLabs/custom-modal-dialog/README.md

 3. Right click on a Part item in the main grid and select **Open Custom Modal Dialog**.
 4. Enter some text into the Parameter 1 field.
     * Optional: Select the Parameter 2 checkbox.
+    * Optional: Click the **Search Parameter 3** button and choose a Part item for the Parameter 3 field.
 5. Click **Submit**.

 ![Custom model dialog](./Screenshots/result.png)

-The modal dialog will close and an alert will appear, showing the values of param1 and param2 that were returned by the modal dialog.
+The modal dialog will close and an alert will appear, showing the values of param1, param2, and param3 that were returned by the modal dialog.

 ## Contributing